Monishmohanan/Access-Toolkit/README.md

 ### Tips for build

-1. What to do if tcl and tk errors shows up?<br>
+1. What to do if tcl and tk errors occurs?<br>
    Make sure that you have required tck and tk folders in the path specified by the error message.
 If not, try building the tool using a different cx-freeze version